 Current command arrangements for the U.S. and ROK militaries are for CFC to exercise operational control (OPCON) of all forces on the peninsula in time of war; peacetime control rests with respective national authorities, although the U.S. exercises peacetime OPCON over non-U.S., non-ROK forces located on the peninsula.
-In 2003, South Korean President Roh Moo-hyun, as agreed with the U.S., began the process of transferring wartime operational control from CFC to South Korean commanders, thereby establishing the ROK military as fully independent of the United States.
+In 2003, South Korean President Roh Moo-hyun, as agreed with the U.S., began to transfer wartime operational control from CFC to South Korean commanders, thereby establishing the ROK military as fully independent of the United States.
 This decision engendered significant opposition within South Korea and raised serious military questions about the transfer's impact on unity of command.
-Faced with various North Korean provocations, including a spate of missile tests as well as attacks on South

-Korean military forces and territory in 2010, Washington and Seoul agreed in late 2014 to postpone wartime OPCON transfer.9
+Faced with various North Korean provocations, including a spate of missile tests as well as attacks on South Korean military forces and territory in 2010, Washington and Seoul agreed in late 2014 to postpone wartime OPCON transfer, and there is little indication that this will change in the foreseeable future.

 The domestic political constraints under which South Korea's military operates are less stringent than those that govern the operations of the Japanese military.
-Thus, South Korea rotated several divisions to fight alongside Americans in Vietnam.
-In the first Gulf War, the Iraq War, and Afghanistan, South Korea limited its contributions to noncombatant forces and monetary aid.
-The focus of South Korean defense planning remains on North Korea, especially as Pyongyang has deployed its forces in ways that optimize a southward advance and has carried out several penetrations of ROK territory over the years by ship, submarine, commandos, and drones.
+South Korea rotated several divisions, for example, to fight alongside Americans in Vietnam.
+In the first Gulf War, the Iraq War, and Afghanistan, however, South Korea limited its contributions to noncombatant forces and monetary aid.

+South Korean defense planning remains focused on North Korea, especially as Pyongyang has deployed its forces in ways that optimize a southward advance and has carried out several penetrations of ROK territory over the years by ship, submarine, commandos, and drones.
 The sinking of the South Korean frigate Cheonan and shelling of Yongpyeong-do in 2010, which together killed 48 military personnel, wounded 16, and killed two civilians, have only heightened concerns about North Korea.

 Over the past several decades, the American presence on the peninsula has slowly declined.
 In the early 1970s, President Richard Nixon withdrew the 7th Infantry Division, leaving only the 2nd Infantry Division on the peninsula.
-Those forces have been positioned farther back so that few Americans are now deployed on the Demilitarized Zone (DMZ).
+Those forces have been positioned farther back so that there are now few Americans deployed on the Demilitarized Zone (DMZ).